serenity-is/docs/tutorials/movies/adding_movie_genres.md

 I usually prefer the latter, as it is the central place, but you may choose to set it on a form, if that editor type is specific to that form only.

+> Information defined on a form can't be reused.
+For example, grids use information in XYZColumn.cs / XYZRow.cs while dialogs use information in XYZForm.cs / XYZRow.cs.
+So it's usually better to define things in XYZRow.cs.

 Open MovieRow.cs and add *LookupEditor* attribute to *GenreId* property as shown below:

 ```cs